SpeakersOFF/Modbus_and_node.js/README.md

 # Modbus_and_node.js
-simple example of controlling and motor PLC
+simple example of controlling and monitoring PLC